Make Me Prime Minister

 Make Me Prime Minister is a 2022 British reality game show.
 The programme features political tasks said to be based on the role of Prime Minister in the United Kingdom.
 The series features contestants competing to be made Channel 4's "alternative prime minister".
 The critical response to the programme has been mixed but broadly negative.

 Production and format

 The programme is co-produced by Twofour, Accidentally on Purpose (AOP) and Motion Content Group, and is funded by Channel 4.
-There are six episodes the first of which aired on 27 September.
+There are six episodes, the first of which aired on 27 September.

-The programme required contestants to complete tasks modelled on Government and politics in a structure similar to The Apprentice.
+The programme required contestants to complete tasks modelled on government and politics in a structure similar to The Apprentice.
 They were guided by Alastair Campbell and Sayeeda Warsi.
-Former prime ministers Tony Blair of the Labour party and David Cameron of the Conservative party were featured.
+Former prime ministers Tony Blair of the Labour Party and David Cameron of the Conservative Party were also featured.

 Series overview

 Contestants

 The series featured twelve candidates of various political leanings.
 They were described in a press release by Channel 4 as "ordinary yet opinionated".
 The group included Jackie Weaver, a local government employee who gained attention during the COVID-19 pandemic when a video of her managing a confrontational council meeting over Zoom was widely viewed online.